arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 Sometimes a command will output many lines of code that may not be relevant to you.
 For example the `show` command will output not just the commit message, but also every single change that you made in that commit.
 If the output of a command is longer than the number of lines your console displays, you can navigate that output using the down and up arrows on your keyboard, or press `q` to skip to the end of that output.
 </div>

 Maybe you want to look one step further back into your work.
 By using `HEAD~n` you can look back $n$ checkpoints in your repository.
+The `~` named "tilde" and pronounced "TIL-duh."

 For example, to look back just one commit before the most recent checkpoint, use `git show HEAD~1`.
 If instead you wanted to look back three checkpoints (the most recent and then two before that) you would enter `git show HEAD~2`.